simoncrowe/ansible-raspberry-pi-dat/README.md

 ```bash
 pm2 stop homebase
 ```
-If your Hyperdrive doesn't doesn't get a new peer connected when you start homebase and/or you can't access the drive over HTTPS, try running in the foreground to see if there are any errors:
+If your Hyperdrive doesn't get a new peer connected when you start homebase and/or you can't access the drive over HTTPS, try running in the foreground to see if there are any errors:
 ```bash
 homebase